Shriyas98/Editreadme/README.md

 Open the input text_in.txt in r+ mode and perfrom split and read on it.
 We have defined a dictionary as count_map.
-Use max function to find the maximum word length. line 46 and 48 includes the representation of a table format.
+Use max function to find the maximum word length.
+Line 46 and 48 includes the representation of a table format.
 According to the format showed in question we have taken a padding of approx 20.
 Generate the output into a new text file named 'text_out2.txt'.